 On our local Ocean Diving Tour we usually go to Gardur on the Reykjanes peninsula, which is our favourite ocean dive site in the Reykjavik area.
 It is an interesting dive site in many aspects.

-Included: Pick up and return on hotels and guesthouses in Reykjavik, guide, 2 guided dives, all necessary equipment and light snacks.
+Pick up and return in Reykjavik, guide, 2 guided dives, all necessary equipment and light snacks.

 Ocean Diving Tour

 Garður is a small fishing village on Reykjanes peninsula, a 60 minutes drive from Reykjavik.
 This dive site is located on the most Westerly point of Iceland, and there is an abundance of marine life!

 We start our diving in Garður in the sleepy harbor and slowly make our way out towards deeper water.
 The ocean here is very rich in species and this dive is sure to give great opportunities of getting up close and personal with the inhabitants.

 In the really shallow water you will see more crabs than you can count.
 Further out the sand there are plenty of flatfish like flounder, skate and stingrays.
 While diving in the blue water you could run into a turf of cod and haddock as well as the odd white-beaked dolphins and killer whales.
 On the way back to the shallows you are very likely to swim in to one of the stars of Garður, the Atlantic Wolffish!
 Many wolffish have made Garður their home, and you can see them both sitting in their holes and swimming around.